Skip to content

 The single best source on this question is a phase 2 dose-ranging trial of semaglutide for weight loss 1.
 Because it tested several doses head-to-head against placebo, it shows the dose-response curve directly.
 The mean weight-loss results:

 The trend is hard to miss.
 The smallest dose tested (0.05 mg) produced roughly 6% weight loss; the largest (0.4 mg) roughly 14%.
 Effect size climbed as the dose climbed.
 A "microdose" — by definition a small fraction of a standard dose — sits at the bottom of this curve, in the territory of the smaller effects.
-This is the central reason the honest expectation for microdosing is *less* benefit, not equal benefit.
+This is the central reason the honest expectation for microdosing is less benefit, not equal benefit.
+We apply this curve specifically to the sub-therapeutic question in microdosing semaglutide: does a sub-therapeutic dose do anything?.

 It's worth being precise about what a curve like this does and doesn't say.
 There are signs of flattening near the top — the 0.3 mg and 0.4 mg results are close, which is why drug developers eventually settle on a standard maintenance dose rather than pushing ever higher.
 But that flattening is at the high end of the curve, not the low end.
 Down where a microdose lives, the slope is steep: each step down in dose costs a visible chunk of effect.
 Nothing in this data suggests you can drop to a fraction of the dose and stay near the plateau.